Unified discontinuous Galerkin scheme for a large class of elliptic equations: Introduction

+To formulate the unified DG scheme we present a generalized internal-penalty numerical flux, which avoids problem-specific parameters that are needed, e.g., in \ccites{Hartmann2008-zi, Epshteyn2007-dm, De_Basabe2008-wf}.
+We eliminate auxiliary degrees of freedom that arise from the first-order form with a Schur-complement strategy, which has proven more suitable to the unified DG scheme than primal formulations that are commonly employed in the literature~\cite{HesthavenWarburton, Arnold2002}.
+The resulting DG scheme is compact, in the sense that it involves only nearest-neighbor couplings and no auxiliary degrees of freedom, and symmetric, unless the symmetry is broken by the elliptic equations.

-This article is structured as follows. \Cref{sec:fluxform} details the generic first-order flux formulation that serves as the starting point for our DG discretization.
-The scheme presented in this article applies to any set of elliptic PDEs that can be cast in this form.
-We formulate the DG discretization in \cref{sec:dgdisc}.
-The section includes practical instructions for implementing the DG scheme, including considerations to ensure the discrete operator is symmetric, compact in the sense that it involves only nearest-neighbor communications and no auxiliary degrees of freedom, and sparse.
-We draw connections to the canonical symmetric internal-penalty (SIP) DG discretization of the Poisson equation in the literature, of which the scheme presented in this article is a generalization.
+This article is structured as follows. \Cref{sec:fluxform} details the generic first-order flux formulation that serves as the starting point for our DG discretization. \Cref{sec:dgdisc} develops the unified DG scheme.
 In \cref{sec:tests} we apply the DG scheme to a set of increasingly challenging test problems.
-The test problems include scenarios derived from general relativity that feature sets of coupled, strongly non-linear equations on a curved manifold with non-linear boundary conditions, solved on curved meshes.
+The test problems include scenarios derived from general relativity that feature sets of coupled, strongly nonlinear equations on a curved manifold with nonlinear boundary conditions, solved on curved meshes.
 We conclude in \cref{sec:conclusion}.